Heron

 Update: a Twitter Tweak

-suggested on Twitter to bring the denominators to roughly the same scale through multiplying by the appropriate power of 10.
+The user suggested on Twitter to bring the denominators to roughly the same scale through multiplying by the appropriate power of 10.
 Since determining the correct power of 10 and multiplying by it can be done by counting the number of digits and adding zeros respectively, this is very easy to do in practice.
 The consequence is that the bias introduced by Mckay's weighted mean is now bounded by 1/10, rendering a significantly better convergence rate.

 Taking the adversarial example of 715 from before: getting a 2 decimal points precision now requires only 17 iterations, compared to over 100 iterations in the previous version of McHeron.
 Very nice!